How Our Programs Help Support Minnesota Veterans.

 -

-Processing Trauma: Photography can help Veterans reflect on and reframe their experiences, enabling them to process moral injury and trauma.
+Processing Trauma: Photography and videography can help Veterans reflect on and reframe their experiences, enabling them to process moral injury and trauma.

 -

-Non-Verbal Storytelling: Veterans can use photographs to tell their stories in a way that feels safe and empowering.
+Non-Verbal Storytelling: Veterans can use photos and videos to tell their stories in a way that feels safe and empowering.

 2. Promoting Mindfulness